Contact Us

 Portugal retirement visa document requirements:

 Applying for a Portugal Retirement Visa takes place in your home country.
 The visa allows two entries in Portugal and has a 4-month validity period.
-After arriving in Portugal, the D7 visa holder must apply for a residency permit with the Immigration and Border Service (SEF).
+After arriving in Portugal, the D7 visa holder must apply for a residency permit with the Agency for Integration, Migrations and Asylum of Portugal, AIMA.

 Applicants must have accommodation and a registered address to get a residence permit.
 They can rent a property or buy it.
-There are no limits on the type, age and value of a property.
+There are no limits on a property’s type, age and value.

 Portugal Golden Visa document requirements: